SOURCE — 5 min

 Flavonoids inject tantalizing aroma and flavor into flowers and fruit that attract pollinators and people alike.
 They also help defend the plant against stress from weather and invading pathogens, such as unwanted insects.

 Flavonoid colors and scents are fine for plants, and make our world a nicer place, but what about their health benefits?
 Probably not coincidentally, some flavonoids do good things for us, too.
-Not all flavonoids are deemed helpful to humans, but those that are helpful receive the designation “bioflavonoid.”
+Flavonoids that are deemed helpful to humans receive the designation “bioflavonoid.”

 Catechins found in tea and cocoa, and anthocyanidins that lend the bluish tones to grapes and blueberries are examples of bioflavonoids that might be in your kitchen right now.
 These phytonutrients act as antioxidants, support blood vessel health, provide immune support, and more.*